-Spending a night in a luxurious hotel is a treat that everyone should experience at least once in their lifetime.
+Spending the night in a luxurious hotel is a treat that everyone should experience at least once in their lifetime.
 Thankfully, you don't need to leave Melbourne to find world-class accommodation in the heart of the city.
-While you're planning your high rolling retreat, consider booking a table at one of Melbourne's finest restaurants, and heading out to discover all the great shopping that the city has to offer.
+While you're planning your high rolling retreat, it's also worth booking a table at one of the city's finest restaurants and discovering all the great shopping on offer.
+All that'll be left to do then is choosing where to spend the night.
+Take a look at our pick of the best luxury hotels in Melbourne.

 Melbourne's best luxury hotels